paulmooreparks/Xfer/README.md

 ## Xfer Syntax

 An Xfer document is composed of keywords and elements.
-An element typically begins and ends with angle brackets (< and >) unless using [compact syntax](#compact-syntax).
+When using [explicit syntax](#explicit-syntax), an element begins and ends with angle brackets (`<` and `>`).
 The first character inside the angle brackets is the specifier character, which indicates the type of the element.
 The specifier character is followed by the element's content.
 The content varies based on the type of the element.
 Elements may be nested, and they may contain comments.

 ```xfer
 </ This is a comment, and below is a string element />
 <"Hello, World!">
 ```

-A string element may also be enclosed in just double quotes if there is no chance that the string will contain character sequences that make the closing of the element ambiguous.
+A string element may also be enclosed in just double quotes if there is no chance that the string will contain character sequences that make the closing of the element ambiguous ([compact syntax](#compact-syntax)).
 The enclosing quotes may be repeated as many times as necessary to disambiguate the string element.

 ```xfer
 "Hello, World!"